juncture-digital/plant-humanities/_podcasts/agave/index.md

 ### Single Speaker Overview/Podcast

 This is a single-speaker overview/podcast of the article.
-The script for the audio was produced by ChatGPT using the article text as input with a prompt instructing to generate a summary for a general audience.
+The script for the audio was produced by ChatGPT using the article text as input with a prompt to generate a summary for a general audience.
 The summary produced by ChatGPT was then converted to audio using the [ElevenLabs](https://elevenlabs.io/) text to voice conversion.

 `audio src=podcast.mp3 caption="Single speaker overview/podcast" .medium`